-The subject property consists of a developed residential lot that is approximately 200-feet long by 100-feet wide and located in the northeast quarter of the southeast quarter of Section 30, Township 28 south, Range 14 west of the Willamette Meridian in Bandon, Oregon (Figures 1 and 2).
+Township 28 south, Range 14 west of the Willamette Meridian in Bandon, Oregon (Figures 1 and 2).
 It is bordered on the east and west by lots developed with single family residences, on the south by 6th Street SE, and on the north by the undeveloped drainage corridor of Ferry Creek (see Figures 2 and 3).
-There are two residences on the subject property.
-The largest is a single-story rental home with attached garage situated on east-central portion of the lot.
-The second is a smaller two-story accessory dwelling unit (ADU) located approximately twenty-five feet behind

-(north of) the rental home.
-A driveway on the eastern edge of the property serves the rental home, and a driveway on the western edge serves the ADU.
-The proposed garage is to be located at the north end of the western driveway and west of the ADU.
-The portion of the lot to the south of the rental home is lawn and the portion north of the ADU is woodland (see Figure 3 and photographs in Appendix A).
+The subject property is currently developed with a single-story rental home with attached garage situated on east-central portion of the lot and a smaller studio located approximately twenty-five feet behind (north of) the rental home.
+A driveway on the eastern edge of the property serves the rental home, and a driveway on the western edge serves the studio.
+The proposed garage is to be located at the north end of the western driveway and west of the studio.
+The portion of the lot to the south of the rental home is lawn and the portion north of the studio is woodland (see Figure 3 and photographs in Appendix A).